 A common misconception

 Identifying the perfect price point for an investor is impossible without understanding the investor’s circumstances.
 An investor’s circumstances will dictate their financial limits.
 It will also highlight how much additional funds they are able to contribute to holding property or a portfolio of properties.
 If the investor has high cash flow they may purchase a high-end property or build up a portfolio of relatively expensive properties.
 If an investor has poor cash flow they may look at purchasing at a cheaper price point for increased yields and lower holding costs.
-A smart investor may approach their investing journey by looking a couple of steps ahead in order to ensure they don’t “stuck” along the way.
-The investor’s circumstances will influence their approach and dictate the parameters they may be required to work within.
+A smart investor will understand the importance of both capital growth and cash flow and cater to this.
+Therefore, the investor’s circumstances dictate their approach and the parameters they may be required to work within.

 An investor’s goals will impact the price point of purchase.
 When investing in property an investor is looking to create cash flow, build their net worth (wealth), or a blend of both.
 If the investor can create an objective goal they can then reverse engineer a plan which works towards their goal.
 There may be multiple ways to work towards the outlined goal but the strategy which is derived from the goal will dictate the approach an investor takes and ultimately the price bracket they search within.
 If wanting to focus on cash flow then high-yielding properties will be targeted which are inherently cheaper.
 If looking to optimise capital growth an investor may have to consider more expensive properties to ensure they can purchase in the highest demand suburbs.